Skatteetaten/terraform-nomad-minio/README.md

 | minio\_access\_key | Minio access key | string |
 | minio\_secret\_key | Minio secret key | string |

-## Vault secrets
+## Secrets & Credentials
-The minio access_key and secret_key is generated and put in `/secret/minio` inside Vault.
+The minio access_key and secret_key is generated and put in `/secret/data/minio` inside Vault.

-To get the username and password from Vault you can login to the [Vault-UI](http://localhost:8200/) with token `master` and reveal the username and password in `/secret/minio`.
+To get the access_key and secret_key from Vault you can login to the [Vault-UI](http://localhost:8200/) with token `master` and reveal the access_key and secret_key in `/secret/minio`.
 Alternatively, you can ssh into the vagrant box with `vagrant ssh`, and use the vault binary to get the access_key and secret_key.
 See the following commands:
 ```sh
 # get access_key